mathworks-ref-arch/matlab-web-app-server-on-aws/README.md

 | `3389` | Required for Remote Desktop functionality.
 This can be used for troubleshooting and debugging. |

 ### How to use an existing network license manager in an existing VPC?
-If you want to use an exisiting network license manager, select `No` for the *Deploy Network License Manager* step of the deployment.
+If you want to use an exisiting network license manager:
+- Choose `No` for the *Deploy Network License Manager* step of the deployment.
+- Specify the IP address of the existing network license manager in the `IP Address of Existing Network License Manager` step of the deployment.

 To use an existing network license manager, you must add the security group of the server VMs to the security group of the license manager.
-1. In the AWS management console, select the stack you deployed.
+1. In the AWS management console, select the stack where the network license manager is deployed.
 1. In the *Stack details* for your stack, click **Resources**.
 1. Look for the **Logical ID** named ```SecurityGroup``` and click the corresponding URL listed under **Physical ID**.
 This will take you to the security group details.
 1. Click the **Inbound Rules** tab, then click **Edit Inbound Rules**.